- The problem with some DNA diet studies

 If you have, you may have found an article written by Scientific American titled “Matching DNA to a Diet Does Not Work.”

-The problem with DNA diet studies
+The problem with some DNA diet studies

 The first thing you need to know about “DNA dieting” is there is no one DNA diet.

 Studies which use a concert of genes to help improve a given health outcome are rare, and usually look at 1-3 genes instead.
-The study relied on by Scientific American to declare the end of DNA diets (as the science of nutrigenomics progresses) looked at only 3 genes in the context of weight loss.
+The study relied on by Scientific American to declare the end of DNA diets (as the science of nutrigenomics progresses everyday) looked at only 3 genes in the context of weight loss.

 3 genes.
 Total.